 The JCRC is leading the efforts to expand mandatory Holocaust education at the state level in Maryland and Virginia.

-As part of the JCRC's online Yom Ha'Shoah Remembrance in 2020, we hosted a series of Dor L'Dor, generation to generation conversations with our community's Holocaust survivors.
-On April 21, Louise Lawrence-Israëls joined us for a conversation about her experiences as a child survivor of the Holocaust.
+As part of the JCRC's online Yom Ha'Shoah Remembrance in 2022, we are hosting a series of Dor L'Dor, generation to generation conversations with our community's Holocaust survivors.
+On April 26, Ruth Cohen joined us for a conversation about her experiences as a child survivor of the Holocaust.

 The JCRC of Greater Washington is proud to partner annually with the Chesapeake Bay Region of B'nai B'rith International for the public name reading program, Unto Every Person There is a Name.
 Thank you to B'nai B'rith International's Barbara Brenman, Jeremy Kay, and Marilyn Bargteil; and JSSA's Deborah Addler.
 Special thanks to Janice Rosenblatt & Josh Siegel for organizing the 2020 name reading; and to the following members of the Charles E. Smith Jewish Day School's Class of 2020 for reading names, in order of appearance: Yoni Preuss, Josh Siegel, Ben Topol, Becca Weiss, Lily Rosenberg, Aaron Kirkpatrick, Josie Levine, Josh Diewald, Jeremy Lazoff, Dylan Platt, Ahava Freeman, Isaac Nadaner, Mia Pierce, and Leah Simon.